QuChunhe/study/Linux.md

 Workloads can be categorized as either
-＊ CPU-bound: applications that perform heavy compute, for example, scientific and mathematical analysis, which is expected to have long runtimes (seconds, minutes, hours).
+* CPU-bound: applications that perform heavy compute, for example, scientific and mathematical analysis, which is expected to have long runtimes (seconds, minutes, hours).
 These become limited by CPU resources.
-＊ I/O-bound: applications that perform I/O, with little compute, for example, web servers, file servers, and interactive shells, where low-latency responses are desirable.
+* I/O-bound: applications that perform I/O, with little compute, for example, web servers, file servers, and interactive shells, where low-latency responses are desirable.
 When their load increases, they are limited by I/O to storage or network resources.

+Observability Tools

+In reality, there were many gaps, and systems performance experts became skilled in the art of inference and interpretation: figuring out activity from indirect tools and statistics.

+Performance observability tools can be categorized as providing system-wide or per-process observability, and most are based on either counters or tracing.

 # Setting